CSCfi/csc-user-guide/docs/support/tutorials/performance/lustre_performance.md

 #### Striping

-* We know that the Lustre striping is 1 MB, thus we declare in a file called `romio`:
+* We know that the Lustre striping is 1 MB, thus we sett this in a file called `romio`

 ```
 striping_unit 1048576
 ```

-and we declare:
+and provide ROMIO hint:

 ```
 export ROMIO_HINTS=/path/romio
 ```

-* We execute again the benchmark and we have the following:
+* When executing the benchmark again we get:

 ```
 I/O bandwidth    :    2939.85 MiB/s
 ```

-The performance is improved 2.27 times.
+The performance is improved by a factor of 2.27.

 #### MPI I/O Aggregators

-* By default with the current MPI version, uses 1 MPI I/O aggregator, so we increase to two MPI I/O aggregators per compute node
+* By default there is one MPI I/O aggregator per compute node, so we increase it to two by adding to the `romio` file:

-* Add to the romio file the command:

 ```
 cb_config_list *:2
 ```

-* This means two MPI I/O aggregators per compute node.
-We execute the benchmark and we have:
+* When executing the benchmark again and we have now:

 ```
 I/O bandwidth    :    3699.31 MiB/s
 ```

-* The performance is improved totally 2.86 times
+* The performance is improved in total by factor of 2.86.

-#### Increasing the number of OSTs
+#### Increasing the number of Lustre OSTs

-* If we use 2 OSTs without any ROMIO Hint the performance is 3500 MiB/s which is less than the optimized 1 OST.
+* If we use two Lustre OSTs without any ROMIO hints, the performance is 3500 MiB/s, which is less than the previous result.

-* We use 2 OSTs with this romio file:
+* When using 2 OSTs with the `romio` file

 ```
 striping_unit 1048576